Dr Virág Blazsek

 - Website: Personal Website | SSRN | LinkedIn | Researchgate | ORCID

 My scholarship is focused on financial stability-related legal, regulatory, institutional, and policy issues from a comparative perspective.
-I am the author of the book, Banking Bailout Law: A Comparative Study of the United States, United Kingdom and the European Union (Routledge U.S. & U.K., 2020), which is based on my defended doctoral dissertation.
+My book, Banking Bailout Law: A Comparative Study of the United States, United Kingdom and the European Union (Routledge U.S. & U.K., 2020) is based on my defended doctoral dissertation.
 I regularly serve as ad hoc reviewer for law and economics journals and publishers.
 I have worked in various research projects in the U.S., the U.K., the EU, Belgium, Spain, Italy, and Hungary.